 To those passing congressmen, the issue of Southern political injustice could no longer remain an abstract statistic, distant, and dismissible.

-Read more about the MFDP and the Congressional Challenge from Civil Rights Movement Veterans (CRMvet) and the SNCC Digital Gateway.
+Read more about the MFDP and the Congressional Challenge from Civil Rights Movement Archive (CRMvet) and the SNCC Digital Gateway.
 Find resources to teach about the MFDP and the voting rights struggle below.